-When you are at rock bottom you have nothing to lose, so now it’s you’re chance to get back up and go again, learning new things, becoming wiser and stronger than before, creating new dreams and going no matter what the knockback until you achieve them.
+When you are at rock bottom, you have nothing to lose, so now it’s your chance to get back up and go again, learning new things, becoming wiser and stronger than before, creating new dreams and going no matter what the knockback until you achieve them.

 Being grateful for anything you do have left, and for any achievements along the way, know where you want to go, yet don’t look at how far you’ve got to go look at how far you’ve come, to start looking at the fact you’ve got out of a toxic situation.
 You’re going again no matter what it takes.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

 To help with overcoming the trauma bond and anxiety course.